jace/pydocflow/docs/index.rst

       Workflow for MyDocument
       """

+      # Optional name for this workflow
+      name = None

       # Attribute in MyDocument to store status in.
       # Use ``state_key`` if MyDocument is a dictionary,
       # as is typical with NoSQL JSON-based databases.